'Shots fired': Campaign promotes Wales as 'New Zealand of the North'

-A Welsh distillery has found an unusual - and arguably risky - way to promote its whiskey in New Zealand by advertising Wales as the "New Zealand of the North".
+A Welsh distillery has found an unusual - and arguably risky - way to promote its whisky in New Zealand by advertising Wales as the "New Zealand of the North".

 Kiwis on social media spotted the ad campaign which promotes Wales as being "just like New Zealand, only we're 100% open", in what can be read as a stab at Aotearoa's pandemic border restrictions.